harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 INFO  2015-08-26 00:56:37 org.apache.spark.sql.cassandra.CassandraSourceRelation: pushdown filters: ArrayBuffer(EqualTo(clusterkey1,1), EqualTo(clusterkey2,1))
 ```

-#### What happened to DataFrames?
+#### What Happened to DataFrames?

-In Spark 2.0 Dataframes are now just a specific case of the DataSet api.
+In Spark 2.0 DataFrames are now just a specific case of the Dataset API.
 In particular
-a DataFrame is just an alias for DataSet\[Row\].
+a DataFrame is just an alias for Dataset\[Row\].
 This means everything you know about
-DataFrames is also applicable to DataSets.
-A DataFrame is just a special DataSet that is
+DataFrames is also applicable to Datasets.
+A DataFrame is just a special Dataset that is
 made up of Row objects.
 Many texts and resources still use the two terms interchangeably.

 [Next - Python DataFrames](15_python.md)